.......... about You and Warwick’s Department of English and Comparative Literary Studies

 The Department of English and Comparative Literary Studies supports the full range of visiting, ERASMUS and study-abroad programmes and their role in nurturing intellectual and cultural exchange for students worldwide.
 Our staff have made the commitment to engage with you during your time at Warwick and to evaluate your academic work.
 Once you enter our seminars, we make no distinction between you and other Warwick students.
 We are delighted to welcome you here.

-2. Your main contact for English Department matters is Dr Nick Lawrence (email@example.com).
+2. Your main contact for English Department matters is Dr Caitlin Vandertop

 If you are based in the English Department during your stay at Warwick, I am your personal tutor.
-Any questions or problems, get in touch.
-My weekly office hours are Mondays 4-5 and Tuesdays 4-5 on MS Teams (or, if on campus, in H535), but if a matter is urgent, feel free to email me.
+Any questions or problems, get in touch via mail or during weekly Office Hours.
 Otherwise, your personal tutor is the international coordinator in your base department.
 Please check with the relevant departments in Modern Languages – German, Italian, French, Spanish – regarding whom to contact.

 If your base department is not in English (the situation of many Erasmus students coming through the Departments of Modern Languages), then you are limited to 30 CATS in this department – in most cases this will be a first-year module (Epic; Medieval to Renaissance English Literature; Modes of Reading; and Modern World Literatures), subject to availability.
 Additional Honours modules may become available and the department will advise you individually on the status of each module on your option request form.
 Note that placement on these modules cannot be guaranteed in advance; please check with the English office at the beginning of term.